MHShetty/notifier_plugin/README.md

 [TimedNotifier](#timednotifer): A `Notifier` that can be polled in a very controlled manner.

-[TweenNotifier](#tweennotifier): A `Va0lNotifier` that can perform a Tween in a very controlled manner.
+[TweenNotifier](#tweennotifier): A `ValNotifier` that can perform a Tween in a very controlled manner.

-These `Notifier`(s) and the extension methods used on certain pre-defined types, overload certain operator methods in a specific way to help developers quickly implement dynamic UI in Flutter in a scalable manner with minimal effort/code.
+These `Notifier`(s) and the extension methods used on certain pre-defined types overload certain operator methods in a specific way to help developers quickly implement dynamic UI in Flutter in a scalable manner with minimal effort/code.
 (Read more about it in [this section](#the-magic-of-extension-methods-and-operator-overloading).)

 Not sure with how you can use this plugin for state management?
 [This section](#state-management-with) might be a small help you.